EthernovaDev/ethernova-coregeth/OPERATOR_RUNBOOK.md

 ## 5. Verify the Upgrade

 - Check logs for config update confirmation.
-- Use the `cmd/evmcheck` tool to verify CREATE2 and CHAINID activation.
+- Use the `cmd/evmcheck` tool to verify CREATE2, CHAINID, and Shanghai/Cancun opcode activation.

+---

+## What happens if you do not upgrade

+- Nodes that skip the fork will reject post-fork blocks and follow a minority chain.
+- That causes a chain split between upgraded and non-upgraded nodes.

 ---